3sky/blog-src/content/posts/how-to-gp-1.md

 1. Destroy the Terraform-managed infrastructure

     `WARNING` - At the end of learning session destroy unused infrastructure - it's cheaper

     ```bash
     terraform destroy
     ```

-#### Summary
+### Summary - Nginx

-Now we have a working static site on GCP instance, with the usage of Terraform and Nginx.
+Now we have a working static site on
+GCP instance, with the usage of Terraform and Nginx.
 That's only beginning, another step will be deploying this site just inside GitHub Pages.

 [1]: https://pages.github.com/
 [2]: https://themes.gohugo.io/